AstarNetwork/Astar/README.md

 - [How to install](https://github.com/stakedtechnologies/Plasm/tree/master#how-to-install)

 ## Introduction
 Plasm is Staked Technologies' product that enables to import Plasma functions to your Substrate chain.
-You can see the demo from [here](https://drive.google.com/file/d/1qg6SyEDM0D_hJPsun4ykkNyH-B5W8Yi6/view?usp=sharing)
+Since Plasm is SRML, we can also make both Plasma parent chains and child chains.
+You can see the demo from [here].(https://drive.google.com/file/d/1qg6SyEDM0D_hJPsun4ykkNyH-B5W8Yi6/view?usp=sharing)

 ## Background
 Today, there are many derived Plasmas, like